 Dirk P.M.
-Verbeek - (1950, Dutch nationality) is Vice President Emeritus of Aon Group Inc. and a retired Chairman and CEO of Aon International Executive Committee.
-Mr. Verbeek was appointed to AEGON N.V.'s Supervisory Board in 2008.
+Verbeek - (1950, Dutch nationality) is Vice President Emeritus of Aon Group Inc. and advisor to the President and CEO of Aon Corporation.
+Mr. Verbeek is retired Chairman and CEO of Aon International Executive Committee and a retired member of the Executive Board of Aon Group Inc. Mr. Verbeek was appointed to AEGON N.V.'s Supervisory Board in 2008.
 His current term will end in 2012.
-He is currently member of the Supervisory Board Compensation Committee.
+He is currently member of the Supervisory Board Audit and Risk Committees.

-Mr. Verbeek is Chairman of the Supervisory Board of Robeco Group N.V. and member of the following Supervisory Boards: Robeco N.V., Rolinco N.V., Rorento N.V., Aon Groep Nederland B.V., Aon Jauch & Hübener Holdings GmbH

-As CEO of Aon's international operations Mr. Verbeek has been a member of the Management Board of many Aon operating and holding companies in Europe.
-He is still a member of the Management Board of Aon Holdings B.V.

-Mr. Verbeek has the following additional functions: Chairman of the INSEAD Dutch Council, Chairman of the Board of Stichting Trompenburg, Board member of Stichting Administratiefonds Rotterdam, Advisor at OVG Projectontwikkeling, Supervisory Board member Diergaarde Blijdorp, Board member Stichting Kunstbezit Koninklijke Nedlloyd.
+Mr. Verbeek is Chairman of the Supervisory Board of Robeco Group N.V. and member of the following Supervisory Boards: Robeco N.V., Rolinco N.V., Rorento N.V., Aon Groep Nederland B.V., Aon Jauch & Hübener Holdings GmbH As CEO of Aon's international operations Mr. Verbeek has been a member of the Management Board of many Aon operating and holding companies in Europe.
+He is still a non-executive member of the Management Board of Aon Holdings B.V.
+Mr. Verbeek has the following additional functions: Chairman of the INSEAD Dutch Council, Chairman of the Board of Stichting Arboretum Trompenburg, Board member of Stichting Administratiefonds Rotterdam, Chairman of the Benelux Advisory Board of Leonardo & Co.
+B.V., Advisor at OVG Projectontwikkeling, Supervisory Board member Diergaarde Blijdorp, Board member Stichting Kunstbezit Koninklijke Nedlloyd.

 In the last 5 years, Mr. Verbeek has not been declared, by a judicial authority, to have acted fraudulently or to be incapable to act as a member of a supervisory body or management body of an issuing institution.
-Furthemore, in the last five years Mr. Verbeek has not been officially incriminated or sanctioned by statutory or regulatory authorities (including designated professional bodies) Nor has Mr. Verbeek, in the last five years, been involved, in the capacity of a member of a supervisory body or management body or management or winding-up of such company.
+Furthermore, in the last five years Mr. Verbeek has not been officially incriminated or sanctioned by statutory or regulatory authorities (including designated professional bodies) Nor has Mr. Verbeek, in the last five years, been involved, in the capacity of a member of a supervisory body or management body of a company, in any bankruptcy, suspension of payment or winding-up of such company.

 Leo M. van Wijk - (1946, Dutch nationality) is vice-chairman of Air France-KLM S.A. and former president and CEO of KLM Royal Dutch Airlines N.V.
 He was appointed to AEGON's Supervisory Board in 2003 and his current term will end in 2011.
-He is also a member of the Supervisory Boards of Randstad Holding N.V.
-He is also a former member of the Supervisory Board of Martinair and TUI Nederland N.V. and of the Board of Northwest Airlines.
+He is also a member of the Supervisory Board of Randstad Holding N.V.
+He is a former member of the Supervisory Board of Martinair and TUI Nederland N.V. and of the Board of Northwest Airlines.
 He is currently chairman of the Supervisory Board Compensation Committee.

-In the last 5 years, Mr Van Wijk has not been declared, by a judicial authority, to have acted fraudulently or to be incapable to act as a member of a supervisory body or management body of an issuing institution.Furthermore, in the last five years Mr. Van Wijk has not been officially incriminated or sanctioned by statutory or regulatory authorities (including designated professional bodies) Nor has Mr Van Wijk, in the last five years, been involved, in the capacity of a member of a supervisory body or management body or management body of a company, in any bankruptcy, suspension of payment or winding-up of such company, save for the following:
+In the last 5 years, Mr. Van Wijk has not been declared, by a judicial authority, to have acted fraudulently or to be incapable to act as a member of a supervisory body or management body of an issuing institution.
+Furthermore, in the last five years Mr. Van Wijk has not been officially incriminated or sanctioned by statutory or regulatory authorities (including designated professional bodies), nor has Mr. Van Wijk, in the last five years, been involved, in the capacity of a member of a supervisory body or management body of a company, in any bankruptcy, suspension of payment or winding-up of such company, save for the following: